Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Weight Rating Trap: Per Stand vs Per Pair

 This catches more people than almost any other spec.
-A stand sold as “3-tonne” might be 3T per pair (meaning 1.5T per stand) or 3T per stand (meaning 6T total capacity for a pair).
+A stand sold as “3-ton” might be 3T per pair (meaning 1.5T per stand) or 3T per stand (meaning 6T total capacity for a pair).
 Both products can legally carry the same headline number on packaging.

 Read the fine print.
 Look for language like “3T capacity each” vs “3T pair capacity.”
 For most passenger car work — lifting one end of the car at a time — a pair with 1.5T per stand each (3T pair) is technically adequate for most light cars, but gives you very little headroom.
-For any SUV, ute or 4WD, or if you're lifting the entire car at once (all four wheels off the ground, two stands per axle), you need per-stand capacity to match your numbers.
-Work out your car's kerb weight, divide by two for the supported axle, then add a 25–50% buffer minimum.
+For any SUV, pickup or 4WD, or if you're lifting the entire car at once (all four wheels off the ground, two stands per axle), you need per-stand capacity to match your numbers.
+Work out your car's curb weight, divide by two for the supported axle, then add a 25–50% buffer minimum.
 Never run a stand at its rated maximum — that's the failure threshold, not the working load.

 Height Range: Minimum and Maximum